MEAT-EATING AND YOUR HEALTH

 WHAT ABOUT BEEF JERKY AND OTHER MEAT JERKY?

 Beef and other types of meat jerky are okay as occasional snack foods.
-A little is better than nuts, seeds, fruit, dried fruit, granola, trail mix or other raw grains, for example.
+It is a better snack than nuts, seeds, fruit, dried fruit, granola, trail mix or other raw grains, for example.

 WHAT ABOUT PORK, HAM AND BACON?